gbif/model-material/data-mapping.md

 NOTE: Skip if you created no `Agent` records in [Step 1](#1-map-agents)

 It is possible to create Agent `Assertion`'s, `Citation`'s, and `Identifier`'s.
-See [Common Model tables](#common-model-tables) for general discussions about how to map to these three types of tables.
+See [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) for general discussions about how to map to these three types of tables.

 ### `assertion_target_type` vocabulary
 The value for this term MUST be one of `AGENT`, `AGENT_GROUP`, or `COLLECTION` and MUST match the table to which the Assertion applies.